RenatoFarruggio/pass-cli/docs/public/docs/get-started/configuration.md

 This derives the encryption key from the `PROTON_PASS_ENCRYPTION_KEY` environment variable, which **must be set and non-empty**.

-If you don't want to think about an encryption key yourself, you can generate one by doing something like:
+If you are running linux or macOS, you can easily generate a safe encryption key by executing:

 ```bash
 dd if=/dev/urandom bs=1 count=2048 2>/dev/null | sha256sum | awk '{print $1}'